reuladair/numba-jit-example/README.md

 There are two python files:

-* without.py -- the baseline calculation.
+* without.py -- the basic calculation.
 This does the numerical integration, solves for the motions, and creates a plot showing the trajectories.
 It takes about 94.54 seconds to run on a 3.4 GHz Core i7.

-* with.py -- the same calculation modified for the 'numba' JIT compiler.
+* with.py -- the same calculation modified for Anaconda's Numba JIT compiler.
 The changes are literally trivial -- just a matter of adding a single line in front o f most of the functions in program.
 The calculation is done, the motions are solved for, and a plot is created.
 This only takes 46.05 seconds to run on the very same 3.4 GHz Core i7.

 Wow!
 So just by adding 8 trivial descriptive lines that provided hints to the 'numba' JIT compiler, we were able to more than DOUBLE the speed of the code!